MrTimeey/everybody-codes/README.md

 > Also, please avoid including such content in your code repository.

-Therefore my own input data will not be commited.
+Therefore, my own input data will not be commited.

 ## Development Tools